 6.59.1 Applicability to language

-The vulnerability described in ISO/IEC 24772-1 clause 6.59 is applicable to Fortran during program activation; however the semantics of Fortran do not separate the consequences of failure during activation from failures during general execution, hence the vulnerabilities involved in activation are subsumed by the vulnerabilities described in clause 6.62 Concurrency -- Premature termination.
+The vulnerability described in ISO/IEC 24772-1:2024 6.59 is applicable to Fortran during program activation; however the semantics of Fortran do not separate the consequences of failure during activation from failures during general execution, hence the vulnerabilities involved in activation are subsumed by the vulnerabilities described in 6.62 Concurrency -- Premature termination.

 Images in Fortran all start asynchronously but the mechanism is not specified by the language.
 Failure of an image can be detected by an executing image by executing one of the intrinsic functions failed_images and image_status, or by examining the status variable after executing a statement that involves access to data on another image.